downloadplanet/downloadplanet/cloudberry-managed-backup-service-100-license-pack-300419112.md

-# CloudBerry Managed Backup Service 100 license pack<br />CloudBerry Online Backup provides a powerful Backup and Restore program designed to leverage Amazon S3 storage to make your disaster recovery plan simple, reliable, and affordable.
+# CloudBerry Managed Backup Service 100 license pack
+CloudBerry Online Backup provides a powerful Backup and Restore program designed to leverage Amazon S3 storage to make your disaster recovery plan simple, reliable, and affordable.

 Disaster recovery planning is often times an afterthought that comes to light when disaster strikes.
 Very seldom do companies fully recover from loss of critical data which could lead to loss of business.